dxdxdt/proone/doc/htbt.md

 **arch** and **os** correspond to the value of `PRNE_HOST_ARCH`(CPU Architecture Code) and `PRNE_HOST_OS`(OS Code) value of the instance respectively.

 **hc** contains the credential used to break into the host.
+The field is merely the user name string and the password string combined together in that order.
+The credential data can be used after being validated by searching for two zeroes, the last of which is at the end of the data, to prevent buffer overflow.
-The data could be empty(*hc_len* is zero and there's no *hc* after the fixed-length part of the frame) since hosts can be breached by means other than brute foce login attacks.
+This data is non-existent(*hc_len* is zero and there's no *hc* after the fixed-length part of the frame) if the host has been breached by means other than brute foce login attacks.
-The format of the data is specified in the [separate document](fmts.md).

 **bf** contains the flag bits to describe the attributes of the instance.
 The bits used are specified in the following section.